 The name translates to “market of the red children”, which makes kinda sense, seeing it occupies the same area where an orphanage once stood in the 16th century.

 Distinguished as the oldest market in Paris (another reason why it’s one of the best markets in Paris to visit), it is over four hundred years old and boasts a huge array of food, flowers, textiles and much more!

 The market is open on Tuesday – Sunday from 8:00 am – 8:30 pm and it is better to go during the week, as the lines can get ridiculously long on Saturdays and Sundays.

 For the green-fingered, this is one of the best markets in Paris to have a jolly jaunt around.

-Not only will you find yourself amidst some of the most beautiful selection of flowers and plants, there are some rather quirky and fun stuff to get your mitts on for the other residents (birds, squirrels… et all) of your gardens.
+Not only will you find yourself amidst some of the most beautiful selections of flowers and plants, but there are also some rather quirky and fun stuff to get your mitts on for the other residents (birds, squirrels… et all) of your gardens.

 Marche aux Fleurs et aux Oiseaux is open on Monday – Saturday 8:00 am – 7:30 pm and Sundays from 8:00 am – 7:00 pm.

 8.)
 Marche Monge